|Trifid Nebula NGC6514 [Courtesy NASA]||Sistine Chapel #4 [courtesy Wikimedia]|

-Along this line, the intelligent design-authored textbook Of Pandas and People is a lightly edited version of an earlier creationist textbook, where, among other things, the word "creation" has been replaced with "intelligent design" [Kitzmiller2005].
+The intelligent design textbook Of Pandas and People, mentioned above, is a lightly edited version of an earlier creationist textbook, where, among other things, the word "creation" has been replaced with "intelligent design" [Kitzmiller2005].
 The Discovery Institute's Center for Science and Culture, is devoted "to defeat scientific materialism and its destructive moral, cultural, and political legacies" and "to replace materialistic explanations with the theistic understanding that nature and human beings are created by God."
 To this end, they have outlined a "wedge" strategy, which recommends that they proceed in degrees, first by "teaching the controversy" of evolution, then promoting intelligent design as an alternative theory to evolution, then edging out evolution in favor of Biblical theism [Forrest2004, pg.
 25-33].

 It is also worth noting that the early Jewish and Christian writers made no attempt to specify "intelligent design" or "irreducible complexity" as an argument for God [Barr2010a].
 For instance, the pre-Christian-era Jewish writer of the Book of the Wisdom of Solomon (a book that is part of the Apocrypha and included in some editions of the Bible), emphasized the magnificence of the creation, but refers to the creator only as the "author of beauty" [NRSV1993, pg.
 1517-1518].
 Similarly, the Letter of Clement, one of the oldest surviving Christian documents outside the New Testament itself, emphasizes the magnificence and lawfulness of the world, but describes the "Architect and Lord of the universe" mainly as an arbiter of "peace and harmony" among his creations [Barr2010b, pg.
 897].

 One key weakness of intelligent design, as it currently stands, is that these writers have not yet produced a solid body of quantitative, falsifiable scientific hypotheses that can be tested and scrutinized by the scientific community.
 For example, exactly what do the intelligent design writers mean by "design"?
-By comparison, creationists have at least produced a number of testable hypotheses, such as the assertion that the earth is a mere 10,000 years old or less, and that fossils were deposited during a great flood (which hypotheses have been soundly refuted by scientific evidence).
-Instead, intelligent design writers, like creationist writers, have mostly focused their efforts on identifying weaknesses in the established evolutionary theory.
+By contrast, creationists have at least produced a number of testable hypotheses, such as their assertions that the earth was created in roughly 4000 BCE, and that all fossil layers were deposited during a global flood in roughly 2500 BCE (which hypotheses have been soundly refuted by scientific evidence).
+Instead, intelligent design writers have mostly focused their efforts on identifying weaknesses in the established evolutionary theory.
 One difficulty with this approach was noted by Judge John E. Jones in the 2005 Dover, Pennsylvania case: "[Intelligent design] is at bottom premised upon a false dichotomy, namely, that to the extent evolutionary theory is discredited, [intelligent design] is confirmed. ...
 We do not find this false dichotomy any more availing to justify [intelligent design] today than it was to justify creation science two decades ago."
 [Jones2005, pg.
 71].

 Nonetheless, many are convinced that intelligent design writers have identified substantive technical issues that draw into question certain aspects of evolutionary theory.
 Since these issues are very frequently raised in these discussions, here is a brief summary of the some issues raised by the intelligent design writers and the consensus response of the scientific world:

 This lack of peer-reviewed publications presents a severe obstacle to intelligent design being taken seriously in the scientific world.
 After all, if intelligent design writers (individually or collectively) believe that any of their technical issues have significant merit on purely scientific grounds, why do they not compose them into well-researched and well-analyzed articles and submit these articles to recognized peer-reviewed scientific journals?
-After all, as emphasized in a recent Science letter signed by numerous prominent scientists (after brief mention of the prevailing theories of geology, big bang cosmology and evolution), "Even as these are overwhelmingly accepted by the scientific community, fame still awaits anyone who could show these theories to be wrong."
+After all, as emphasized in a recent commentary in Science, signed by numerous prominent scientists, after brief mention of the prevailing theories of geology, big bang cosmology and evolution, "Even as these are overwhelmingly accepted by the scientific community, fame still awaits anyone who could show these theories to be wrong."
 [Gleick2010].
-The only reasonable inference from the lack of publications is that the intelligent design writers themselves recognize that the arguments and data that they have presented to date would not meet the standards required of serious peer-reviewed scientific publication.
 For additional details, see Conspiracy.